ACloudGuru-Resources/az-500/cosmos-db/README.md

 * Under network, allow the frontend subnet of your VNet, Azure portal, and your own IP address
 * Create

+### Configure diagnostics
+* In the Azure portal, browse to your Cosmos DB, Diagnostics settings
+* Configure to send to your existing log analytics workspace in East US
+* Select all log and metric types
+* Save

 ### Create sample database
 * In the Azure portal, browse to your Cosmos DB, Data Explorer
 * Select "Start with Sample"